NASA-Planetary-Science/rss_ringoccs/README.md

 citing rss_ringoccs using the DOI:10.5281/zenodo.1226748

 ## Known Working Environments
+The rss_ringoccs package was develped and tested on several unix-based operating systems, including MacOS 10.13.4 and Linux distributions Ubantu xx.yy, Debian.zz, others....

+rss_ringoccs is written in Python 3 but runs under Python 2.7 as well.
+For future compatibility, we strongly encourage users to run the code under Python 3.
+We have tested the code under the following Python distributions:

+Enthought Deployment Manager -- https://www.enthought.com -- Python 3.5.2

 ## Acknowledgements
 This work was supported by the NASA/JPL Cassini mission.
 We are especially grateful